poorlyordered/HomeSchool/cline_docs/activeContext.md

 - Continue implementing tests for critical components using energy/focus units approach
 - Complete manual testing using the test matrix
-- Implement Playwright for end-to-end testing
+- Implement Playwright for integration and end-to-end testing
 - Extend error handling to remaining components
 - Document testing procedures and error handling patterns
 - Improve testing environment for complex components with PDF generation and Supabase interactions